Jellyyz/Floyd-Steinberg-Dithering-Hardware-Accelerator/Proposal/README.md

 ##### Imaging Processing Subsystem Requirements:

 DE10-Lite FPGA:<br>
 - An FPGA will be utilized to simulate the operation of an ASIC which is not openly available to the mass public.
 FPGAs are commonly used to test HDL code at a very cheap cost compared to a full scale tape out, albeit at a slower clock, so we will attempt to multiply our hardware throughput at the correct proportional speedup rate.
-The FPGA can run at a speed of $50 \text{ MHz}$ [[7](#7)], while mainstream ASICs can usually run $10\text{-}50\text{x}$ faster than this, but this will still be much faster than processing the image through software means (on the cloud or on the MCU).
+The FPGA can run at a speed of 50 MHz [[7](#7)], while mainstream ASICs can usually run 10-50x faster than this, but this will still be much faster than processing the image through software means (on the cloud or on the MCU).

 - The FPGA must take in data through the SPI protocol and be able to send data back out through the SPI protocol as well.

 - The FPGA will take in three pixels and run it through a pipeline.
 Firstly, the FPGA must store all of the RGB (red, green, and blue) values of an image into its onboard memory to prepare it to be processed.
 While the pixels are being stored into memory, we can start processing some of the data while it is still in the process of gathering data from the MCU.
 This is because many of the algorithms that will be applied, such as Floyd-Steinberg dithering [[6](#6)], only requires <span style="font-family:times;">5 adjacent pixels</span> for the image to start being processed.
 We need to set up a state machine that detects whenever a threshold amount of pixels have been loaded into the FPGA, and then, it will start to process this data simultaneously.
 The third stage of the pipeline is when the data needs to be stored in a final bitmapped processed stage, and then this final image will be sent back out into the MCU and will be ready for printing.
-This process happens very fast, and doing the math, it should not take more than $3 * (\text{Number of pipeline stages}) * (xy) = 3xy$ clock cycles in order to process a single image, where $x$ and $y$ are the dimensions of the picture.
+This process happens very fast, and doing the math, it should not take more than 3 * (Number of pipeline stages) * (xy) = 3xy clock cycles in order to process a single image, where x and y are the dimensions of the picture.

 Diagram of sample algorithm (all are pretty similar except for different ALUs):
 ![Diagram](https://raw.githubusercontent.com/Jellyyz/ECE445/main/Proposal/fpga_image_processing.drawio.png)